flint-lang/flint-lang.github.io/wiki/src/beginners_guide/3_control_flow/6_switch.md

 <div class="warning">

-Flint does not support annotations (`#...`) yet
+Flint does not support the `#fallthrough` annotation yet

-The below example will not compile, as Flint does not support annotations yet.
+The below example will not compile, as Flint does not support the `#fallthrough` annotation yet.
 So, at this moment in time it is not possible to have a fallthrough-behaviour in a Flint switch.
+Annotations themselves are supported, but not in switch statements (yet).

 </div>